On Robustness of Individualized Decision Rules: Robust Criteria to Estimate Optimal IDRs

 \subsection{Expected Value Function Framework}

-Before introducing our new criterion and methods, we first present the existing value function framework used by most existing methods, such as \cite{manski2004statistical} and \cite{qian2011performance}.
-The value function is defined as
+Before introducing our new criterion and methods, we first present the value function framework used by the most existing methods, such as (\cite{manski2004statistical}) and (\cite{qian2011performance}).
+The value function of an IDR $d$ is defined as

-where the second line is based on Assumption \ref{confounder}, the third line is based on the SUTVA assumption in Section 2.1 and the last line relies on Assumption \ref{overlap}.
-Based on this value function, an optimal IDR $d_0$ is defined as
+where the first line is based on Assumption \ref{confounder}, the first equality in the second line is based on Assumption \ref{consistency} and the last equality relies on Assumption \ref{overlap}.
+Based on this value function, an optimal IDR $d_{v}$ under the mean criterion is defined as which is equivalent to